Skip to main content

 SAML Identity Providers

-Connect external SAML IdPs (Okta, ADFS, etc.):
+Connect external SAML IdPs (Okta, ADFS, etc.) using either a local file or a dynamic URL:

 Connect Okta SAML as IdP